google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 ### Use vector formats instead of raster images

-A vector graphic is defined as a set of curves, lines and fills – rather than the colour of each pixel being specified individually.
+A vector graphic is defined as a set of curves, lines and fills &ndash; rather than the colour of each pixel being specified individually.

 Vector graphics have two main advantages over raster formats:

-* Images can be scaled without loss of quality – great for high-DPI displays (8k TV anyone?) and when working across multiple viewport sizes.
+* Images can be scaled without loss of quality &ndash; great for high-DPI displays (8k TV anyone?) and when working across multiple viewport sizes.
 * File size is the same, no matter what the display size.